 Living without money is incredibly stressful.

-Don’t get me wrong, I’m all about minimal living, but not knowing how I’ll pay for rent and for basic food was incredibly stressful.
+Don’t get me wrong, I’m all about minimal living, but not knowing how I would pay for rent and for basic food was incredibly stressful.

 My lack of money only got worse when I moved country to Canada (I knew money would be hard to find for an immigrant with no ties, but I fell in love thanks to a dating site, and thought what the hell, I’m going to move country).